walterhiggins/WMPJS/README.md

     exports.favoriteGame = 'Minecraft';

 ...
 The difference is, because we're attaching a new variable `favoriteGame` to an existing object `exports` we don't need to use the `var` keyword.
 Variables which belong to objects are also called 'properties'.
 For example, every player in Minecraft is essentially (from the game's point of view) an object with certain properties.
 Each player has a health-level, experience points, the ability to fly (or not) and so on.
 In fact everything in Minecraft is an Object, - Players, Blocks, Tools, Animals, Biomes, Worlds, Recipes and even the Server itself.
 Everything is an object because Minecraft is written in Java and Java is an Object-Oriented programming language.
 All of these objects in turn have properties.
 Each world has a *time* property which dictates what time it is in the game.
 Primed TNT blocks have an *yield* property which says how wide the explosion will be.

 Players have dozens of properties.
+For example to give yourself the ability to fly, issue the following command at the in-game prompt:

+    js self.allowFlight = true

+To give yourself super-human speed issue this command:

+    js self.walkSpeed = 1

-For example to give yourself the ability to fly, issue `js self.allowFlight = true` at the in-game command prompt.
-To give yourself super-human speed issue `js self.walkSpeed = 1`.
-To reset your walkspeed to normal issue `js self.walkSpeed = 0` .
-The point is - everything in the game is an object and every object has properties.
+To reset your walkspeed to normal issue the command `js self.walkSpeed = 0`.
+The *self* variable is one of the built-in variables provided by ScriptCraft.
+When used at the command-prompt it refers to the player or console sender who issues the */js* command.
+The *self* variable should not be used anywhere except at the in-game or server console prompt.
+Everything in Minecraft is an object and every object has properties.
 Knowing how to use these objects and properties is the key to creating cool plugins for minecraft.
-I'll talk more about objects in later chapters.
+I'll talk more about objects in later chapters where we'll learn how to explore the Bukkit API documentation.

 #### Term: Property
 A *property* is an attribute of an Object - for example in real life we (humans that is) all have properties: eye-color, date-of-birth, name and so on.
 Objects in Javascript also have properties and so too do in-game objects, The server object has *motd* (message of the day) and *port* properties.
 Each player has food level, experience and name properties.
 You can think of properties as variables that belong to or are attached to other variables (called objects).